-The Institution's capitalization index as of December 31, 2020 amounted to 17.51% of total risk (market, credit and operational) and 26.38% of credit risk, which are 5.51% and 14.38% points above the minimum required, including in addition the conservation the equity are 2.5% and 1.5% of supplementary for the risk systematic.
+The Bank's capitalization index as of December 31, 2020 amounted to 17.51% of total risk (market, credit and operational) and 26.38% of credit risk, which are 5.51% and 14.47% points above the minimum required, including in addition the conservation the equity are 2.5% and 1.5% of supplementary for the risk systematic.

-The amount of net capital, made up of basic and supplementary capital, is broken down below (shown figures may differ in their presentation in the Institution's consolidated financial statements).
+The amount of net capital, made up of basic and supplementary capital, is broken down in the next page (shown figures may differ in their presentation in the consolidated financial statements).